-Maritime Museum Of San Diego New Outdoor Adventure – Promotion Extended
+Maritime Museum Of San Diego Continues Safe, Educational And Entertaining Outdoor Adventure For The Holidays

-Bay Boat tour reservations can be made by customers upon arriving at the Museum when purchasing general admission passes from the Ticket Booth or online (click here), while supplies last.
+Bay Boat tour reservations can be made by customers upon arriving at the Museum when purchasing general admission passes from the Ticket Booth or ONLINE, while supplies last.
 Once scheduled, guests may check-in for boat tours on the docks behind the Berkeley 15-minutes prior to scheduled runs, before or after they explore the Maritime Museum.

-The Museum has new hours of operation from 10:00 a.m. to 5:00 p.m.
-Monday through Friday.
-On weekends, the Museum is open 10: 00 a.m. to 6:00 p.m.
-Ticket sales end one hour prior to closing.
+The Museum hours of operation from 10:00 a.m. to 5:00 p.m. daily Monday through Sunday.
+Ticket sales end one hour prior to closing (or 4:00 p.m.).
 Tickets are for same day visits, and are based on the new reduced capacity.

 Additional sanitation, disinfection and cleaning procedures have been implemented throughout the Museum vessels.
 Museum staff and crews will sanitize the boats before and after each tour.
 The Museum has invested in additional convenient hand sanitizer dispensaries available for use before and after touching handrails.
 Frequently touched surfaces will be sanitized multiple times on a daily basis.

 Temperature checks and wellness screenings are required of all staff, volunteers and visitors prior to admittance.
-Anyone feeling ill or exhibiting symptoms of COVID-19 will not be permitted inside the museum to protect everyone’s safety.
-Facial coverings will be required at all times.
-Social distancing protocols will be followed.
+Anyone feeling ill or exhibiting symptoms of COVID-19 will not be permitted at the museum to protect everyone’s safety.
+Facial coverings are required at all times.
+Social distancing protocols will be followed and aided by 6-foot markers throughout the tour.

 Photos taken pre-Covid, social distancing, and mask requirements.